slaveOftime/MyLogs/README.md

 ```

+## How to use

+### Windows

+1. Download the zip from the release page
+2. Unzip it and put anywhere you want then run MyLogs.WPF.exe
+3. You will be asked to download dotnet 6 desktop runtime, and if you do not have Microsoft Edge WebView2 on your computer, it will download it for you.
+So it may take some time when you start the application for the first time.
+4. Good luck 😊

 ## Share with different devices

 Currently you can set the local folder to the location of your cloud drive.
 For example you can set the folder to C:\Users\\(your_name)\OneDrive\MyLogs